simplex-chat/simplex-chat/README.md

   - the server doesn't have information about your contacts and groups.
 - Channels server for large groups and broadcast channels.
 - Media server to optimize sending large files to groups.
+- Desktop client.
+- Using the same profile on multiple devices.

 ## Help us pay for 3rd party security audit